adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 stored in metrics, with `attributes` storing the parameters of the call, along with other metadata we want to store like the timestamp.
 For example, if a score threshold of 0.2 resulted in an accuracy of 0.25 on 70+ patients, we might call `populate_metrics({"score_threshold":0.2, "Age":"70+"}, {"accuracy":0.25})`, which would then use `self.instruments["accuracy"]` to record the received data.
-The values in the `metrics` dictionary must be strings, numerics, lists, or dictionaries.
+The values in the `metrics` dictionary must be numerics, lists, or dictionaries.
+(If string data is desired, a more appropriate place to put it might be in the attributes section.)

 The aim here would be to have each `instrument` recording a particular type of value, so for example all measurements of `accuracy` would be grouped together as opposed to all sorts of measurements on patients in the age range `[10, 20)`.